Unit rationale, description and aim

 Employers increasingly desire employees/graduates who can seek solutions to real world problems and who have practical experience in addressing current social issues.
 With governments becoming more financially strained, there is an increasing reliance on entrepreneurs and social innovators to meet areas of disadvantage.

-This specified Curriculum capstone unit combines skills learned throughout the Bachelor of Arts degree and encourages students to research and develop a social enterprise or social business concept that relates to a specific area of disadvantage in the community.
+This specified Curriculum capstone unit combines skills learned throughout the degree and encourages students to research and develop a social enterprise or social business concept that relates to a specific area of disadvantage in the community.
 The unit includes a module on working with children, young people and vulnerable adults that will focus on responding to concerns and developing strategies to support and keep ourselves and others safe.

 Students will study on-campus and are linked to a range of social businesses and social entrepreneurships through webinars, speakers and online resources.
 The content and assessments will stimulate students to share creative ideas, skills and initiative to design a range of potential projects run by community groups, not-for-profit, social enterprise or otherwise ethically-focused organisations.